-You can expect a 1 to 2 mpg difference when upgrading from 33” to 35“tires.
 The larger diameter, width, and circumference add to the unsprung weight which has a direct effect on fuel economy, performance, gearing, and other drivetrain components.

-What if you decide to make the switch from a 33” MT to a 35” AT?
-MT tires are generally heavier due to the multiple plies, aggressive tread patterns, and deeper lugs.
 Will moving to a 35” AT from a 33” MT have that much of an impact on gas mileage?

-So we’ve established that you will see a decrease in MPG when switching to a bigger 35” MT tire.
-Users who have made the switch have reported a decrease of anything between 1-2mpg when cruising on the highway and 2-4mpg when driving in the city.
-Of course, the truck’s low-down torque and overall performance outputs play a major factor and figures will vary from vehicle to vehicle.
+- Users who have made the switch have reported a decrease of anything between 1-2mpg when cruising on the highway and 2-4mpg when driving in the city.

 It’s not uncommon for Jeep Wrangler owners to fit 35” tires since they have SFA and plenty of options to improve wheel clearance.
-Of course, re-gearing is key.
-Once you fit 35s it is recommended to go with either the 5.13 or 4.88 gears.
-Even though frugal gas mileage shouldn’t really be your main concern when driving a 4WD, many JK owners report a drop of between

-Difference between 33″ and 35″ Tires Explained (Size/Height/Weight)
+Difference Between 33″ And 35″ Tires Explained (Size/Height/Weight)

 Yes, there are many important factors to consider when squeezing bigger tires on your truck.